iknowjason/PurpleCloud/docs/tools/aad.md

 * **azure_emails.txt:** A file including just the email addresses.
 * **users.tf:** Terraform file that will build the users.

-### Generate an Azure AD lab with 1,000 users
+### Example 2:  Azure AD lab with 1,000 users

-Usage Example:  Generate an Azure AD lab with 1,000 users
+Generate an Azure AD lab with 1,000 users.

 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 1000```